Many of the things farmers do on a daily basis to produce food and maintain their land come under strict environmental oversight.

 The Spill Prevention, Control and Countermeasure (SPCC) rule requires regulated facilities to develop and implement plans to help prevent oil discharges from reaching navigable waters.
 SPCC regulations were first issued in 1974, but did not touch agriculture until 2002.

-More information from farmers on SPCC compliance is available from EPA here.
+Information from farmers on SPCC compliance and the new requirement is available from EPA here.